-Angusville series is characterized by a Gleyed Eluviated Black Chernozem soil profile, developed on moderately to strongly calcareous, slightly stony, fine loamy (L, CL) morainal till of limestone, granitic and shale bedrock origin.
-These soils are imperfectly drained and occur in lower to mid-slope positions of undulating to hummocky landscapes, in close association with the well drained Newdale, Rufford and Cordova soils, the imperfectly drained Varcoe series, and the poorly drained Drokan and Penrith series.
-Surface runoff is slow to moderately slow.
-Permeability is moderately slow to slow within the solum, and moderately slow in the subsoil.
+The Angusville series is characterized by a Gleyed Eluviated Black Chernozem soil profile developed on moderately to strongly calcareous, fine loamy (L, CL, SCL) morainal till of limestone, granitic and shale bedrock origin.
+These soils are imperfectly drained and occur in lower to mid slope positions of undulating to hummocky landscapes, in close association with the well-drained Newdale, Rufford and Cordova soils, the imperfectly drained Varcoe series, and the poorly drained Drokan and Penrith series.
+Surface runoff is slow to moderately slow; permeability is moderately slow to slow within the solum and moderately slow in the subsoil.
 Vegetation on non-cultivated lands consists of trembling aspen.

-The average thickness of the soil profile is 83 cm and varies from 45 to 100 cm.
 The A horizon has a thickness of 32 cm and ranges from 20 to 50 cm.
-The very dark gray to gray Ap horizon is 15 to 20 cm thick, and the dark gray to gray Ahe horizon, five to 30 cm thick.
+The very dark gray to gray Ap horizon is 15 to 20 cm thick, and the dark gray to gray Ahe horizon, 5 to 30 cm thick.
 The dark brown to dark yellowish brown Btjgj or Btgj horizon is 25 to 35 cm thick.
 A carbonate enriched layer of 10 to 20 cm is usually present.
-The Ckg horizon is light olive brown, with yellowish brown mottles.
+The Ckg horizon is light olive brown with yellowish brown mottles.
 The Angusville soil profile is more strongly developed, deeper and free of carbonate as compared to the closely associated, shallower, carbonated Gleyed Rego Black Chernozem, Varcoe series.